Global%20ECOM%20Synergies

 These can improve both click-through rates and conversion rates.

-Monitor key metrics such as:
+Monitor key metrics, such as the following:

 • Conversion rate (unit session percentage)